playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 > Keep in mind that the file name will be the URL for the blog post later on.
 In this case, the URL for this post will be `/blog/test-post`.

 The top of the file `---` block is called the "frontmatter"_.
 You're able to put metadata in this block with a key/value pair.
 We're then able to use that metadata in the Angular code to generate specific UI based on this information in the markdown file.
-This means, it can be expanded to include more information:
+Knowing that we can store arbitrary metadata in this frontmatter allows us to expand the current frontmatter with some useful information:

 ```markdown
 ---